mohan/peanuts/readme.md

 	* Quick Post in listing page. <= 128 chars insert into title; >= insert 128 into title, all in body; wit bottom String.length.
 	* Title field may contain hashtags.
 Will be used for tags.
 Display latest 32 bottom of posts.
 Tags page contains tags listing.
 	* Counts are stored in post meta JSON.
+	* Guest post - guest name is stored in post meta.
 * Comments support markdown.
 * Likes/stars/emoji is stored as a comment.
 * Own markdown implementation with checklist support displayed as checkboxes.